 Read on for the full list of best practices that can help you accelerate time-to-value on your CRM system investment.

 Prioritizing training can be tough for small business owners and teams considering how much you already have on your plate.
 Remember: No matter how savvy your marketing team is, they need training and enablement.
 It can help drive awareness of the reason for implementing a CRM, and give them hands-on experience with the platform, features and processes within your new CRM system in a safe environment.

 Your CRM provider wants you to be successful, so take full advantage of all the support and resources offered during onboarding.
 Your provider has spent years (decades, for Keap!) helping thousands of marketing teams successfully launch a CRM strategy.
 If you run into any glitches, you’ll often be assigned an onboarding coach ready to help you problem solve.
-Keap’s educational resources include Keap Academy’s free on-demand courses and live events, onboarding coaching services and more.
+Keap’s educational resources include Keap Academy’s free on-demand courses and live events, onboarding services and more.